 - Weather - Laos has a tropical monsoon climate, characterized by a distinctive rainy season lasting from May until October, a cool and dry season from November to February, and a hot and dry season in March and April.
 The monsoons hit all parts of the country at about the same time.

 - Airports - Wattay International Airport is the busiest international airports in Laos, out of the few ones serving this country.
-It is located about 3 km outside of the Vientiane city centre.
+It is located about 3 km outside of the Vientiane city center.

 Laos Weather Averages (Temperatures)